isaacattuah/CSC423-Final-Project/README.md

 # CSC423-Final-Project
-This database final project was assigned in CSC 423 by [Vanessa Aguiar-Pulido](https://vaguiarpulido.github.io/).
-Three projects were given and each student was tasked with doing one.
+This database final project was assigned in my CSC 423 by Professor [Vanessa Aguiar-Pulido](https://vaguiarpulido.github.io/).
+Three projects were given and each student was tasked with doing one of them.
 I was assigned Case Study 2

 # Case Study 2: BusyBee Cleaning Company